 Enjoy Your Leftovers!

-We had an incredible feast for Thanksgiving yesterday!
-We enjoyed time with family and friends, laughing, playing card games, and eating.
-Everyone ate until they were full and packed in a little extra.
+We had an incredible Thanksgiving feast!
+We enjoyed time with family and friends, played card games, and ate lots of food.
+Everyone ate until they were full, and packed in a little extra.
 Most took home some leftovers to enjoy again.
-Even with all that, we have so MUCH food left!
-I love planning for and using those leftovers, so I want to share some ideas.
+Even with all that, we have so much food left!
+I love planning how to use leftovers–especially holiday leftovers–so I want to share some ideas.

 The 23-pound turkey we bought this year was the best we’ve ever tasted!
 Monty brined the bird overnight, and we roasted it in a roasting bag.
+Roasting bags basically replace basting, and seal in so much moisture.
 (If you’re unfamiliar with “brining,” here’s a link to instructions.)
-After stuffing it, rubbing it with oil and herbs, surrounding it with onion, celery, and carrot chunks, we tied up the bag and into the oven she went!
-The built in thermometer-thingy popped out right at 4 hours, so we took out the bird and let it rest for about an hour.
+After stuffing it, rubbing it with oil and herbs, and surrounding it with onions, celery, and carrots, we tied up the bag and into the oven she went!
+The built in thermometer popped out right at 4 hours, so we took out the bird and let it rest for about an hour.
 It was juicy and delicious, and I saw most folks go back for seconds!
-There is shockingly little meat left, but we will pick the carcass of all usable leftovers for recipes like these below.
+There is shockingly little meat left, but we will pick the the bones of all usable leftovers for recipes like these:

 1. Turkey Casserole

-We take all the meat and cut it into bite-size chunks.
-We can use this meat in casseroles, soups, or salads.
-One favorite casserole is turkey, rice, and broccoli with cheese.
+Take all the meat and cut it into bite-size chunks.
+You can use this meat in casseroles, soups, or salads.
+One of my favorite casseroles is turkey, rice, and broccoli with cheese.
 You can find lots of recipes on Pinterest, or you can just improvise.
-Mix rice with turkey chunks, cooked broccoli, and cream of mushroom soup.
-Add salt and pepper to taste and spread into a casserole dish.
+Mix the rice with turkey chunks, cooked broccoli, and cream of mushroom soup.
+Add salt and pepper to taste, and spread into a casserole dish.
 Top with your favorite cheese and bake for about 30 minutes.
 Delicious!

 2. Turkey Salad

-You can use your turkey chunks to make a sandwich spread like chicken salad – but this would be turkey salad, of course.
-Add some mayonnaise and sweet pickle relish to a cup or so of chunked up turkey, throw in some dill weed, salt, pepper, and a little onion powder.
-Mix with a fork to shred the turkey and mix the ingredients, and serve in romaine boats or on bread or rolls (even LEFTOVER rolls!) as a sandwich.
+You can also use your turkey chunks to make a sandwich spread like chicken salad –but this would be turkey salad, of course.
+Add some mayonnaise and sweet pickle relish to a cup or so of chunked turkey; throw in some dill weed, salt, pepper, and a little onion powder.
+Use a fork to shred the turkey and mix the ingredients.
+Serve the turkey salad in romaine lettuce leaves, or on bread or rolls (even LEFTOVER rolls!) as a sandwich.
 Wonderful!

 3. Leftover Turkey Soup